GSA/gsa-icam-card-builder/README.md

 Next, it's time to create the CHUID and CBEFF objects, which also updates the Security Object as described below.

+### Usage
+Change directory to the directory created by the GSA-PIV-Signer-vX.x ZIP file and run the following command:

+`java -classpath lib -jar GSA-ICAM-Card-Builder.jar gov.gsa.icamcardbuilder.app.Gui`

+The scripts `start-signer.bat` and `start-signer.sh` will do this for you.

+### Where the Files are Created
+Generally, you should stage your CBEFF containers and Security Object files in a working directory.
+The application will write new files into the directory of the CBEFF and/or Security Object files respectively.
+It's most convenient if your `contentFile` and `securityObjectFile` are in the same working directory.
+ The reference implementation does *not* use a working directory, writing directly to directories that can be used to create the cards.
+The reference implementation's content signer properties files contain paths to objects based on being run from the top level directory of the project.

 ### Content Signer Property Files
-To make it easy to test and run, the File menu includes a "Open Config" menu item that enables you to easily load a properties file that contains the following setup on a per-container basis.
+To make it easy to test and run, the "File" menu includes a "Open Config" menu item that enables you to easily load a properties file that contains the following setup on a per-container basis.
 Below are some examples from the reference implementation.